-Ms. Tutell has worked in the mental health field for 29 years utilizing her degrees in psychology and business, as well as her advanced certification in ethics.
+Kym has worked in the mental health field for 30 years.
 She previously served as executive director for the Utah Chapter of the National Association of Social Workers for 10 years where she earned the prestigious “NASW Executive Director of the Year” award.

-Ms. Tutell has co-authored 15 college and trade textbooks.
-She has developed curriculum for social work licensing exam preparation and continuing education courses.
+She has co-authored 15 college and trade textbooks and developed extensive curriculum for social work licensing exam preparation and continuing education courses.
 She has journal publications in Neuropsychopharmacology and was a contributing author for the "Code of Ethics" for the National Association of Social Workers.
 (The Code of Ethics is the guiding document for the social work profession and is used in court and licensing rulings.)
 Ms. Tutell co-authored licensing rules and laws and worked with state and federal legislators to pass key social work legislation, whereby strengthening the profession of social work.

 Ms. Tutell also developed a comprehensive online learning platform/LMS for LEAP.
 The program provides distance learning for world-wide, 24/7 accessibility.
 Ms. Tutell has additional expertise in business and marketing management, finance, public relations, and event management.
 She is the female voice on the LEAP audio course, scriptwriter and co-presenter for the LEAP video course, and a guest lecturer at universities throughout the United States.
 Ms. Tutell has a background in voiceover and acting, which lends itself to high levels of engagement in her public presentations.